Thesis Proposal, Advisor, and Committee

 - Meet with director as appropriate to formulate project and discuss progress.

-- Hand in a completed draft of the thesis to your director and readers by the deadlines.
+- Hand in a completed draft of the thesis to your director and readers no later than December 15 (for fall graduates, May 15).

 - Make the appropriate revisions.